 ABC Corp, Jan 2020 – Present

 The Problem: ATS reads text, not images.
-Any vital info inside a graphic is lost.
+Any vital information inside a graphic is lost.

 The Fix: Describe achievements with words and numbers.